 We know you can’t rely on word-of-mouth referrals to sell products as the competition will take up all the space for growth.
 So, how do you flourish?
 Keep reading to find out how efficient marketing operations can make your returns match your business goals.

 The term marketing operations is a broad concept that collectively describes all the activities that help the marketing team do its job.
-Also known as MO or marketing ops, this concept defines the marketing process behind the curtains.
+Also known as MOPs or marketing ops, this concept defines the marketing process behind the curtains.
 It’s the backbone of your marketing team, allowing a seamless workflow that drives results.
-In other words, we can say that MO is the end-to-end optimization and governance of all marketing responsibilities within the company.
+In other words, we can say that MOPs is the end-to-end optimization and governance of all marketing responsibilities within the company.

 The end goal of marketing ops is to improve the efficiency and effectiveness of marketing processes.
 These processes are mainly broken up into three areas: people, technology, and data.
 The marketing ops team makes sure that marketers are on the path to excellence by taking care of organizational matters such as:

 And, while the core marketing team almost always consists of marketing specialists, marketing ops require many areas of expertise.
 This team might include financial analysts, project managers, market researchers, data scientists, programmers, etc.